Skip to main content

 Finance

-Redirecting financial flows towards clean products and services is essential to put the EU on track to achieve climate neutrality by 2050.
-It includes both public and private investment flows.
+Redirecting financial flows towards the transition is essential to put the EU on track to achieve climate neutrality by 2050.
+This includes both public and private investment flows.

 Just and inclusive transition